 The End of An Experiment: Comic strips present unique problems; and the more creative one wants to be, the more problems there are.
-I never liked the narrowness of the strip format, where there is little headroom for captions and, hence, writing.
-The format is an aesthetic straight jacket, although I enjoyed the few years I tinkered with the formula.
+Little headroom is left for captions and, hence, the development of ideas.
+The format is a straight jacket, although I enjoyed the few years I tinkered with the formula.

 Reflections: As for style, Blender Kitty aspired, at different times, to different sensibilities.
 The early strips possess only mild perversion, while the later strips were openly hostile to respectability.
 One might assume that I wanted to appeal to a wider audience in those early strips, although my condescension and graciousness were not perceived as condescendingly or as graciously as I may have wished.
 Blender Kitty was much like my website: It was so many things.
 If one could build a reputation patchwork from disparate parts, this might be counted as an accomplishment.